leahbrann/CanvasLTI-PhotoRoster-Oauth2/README.md

+Note: I started this as a proof of concept for Oauth2 integration, which has been a learning adventure, but that type of authentication isn't required for the functionality of this tool.

 Proof of concept for Oauth2 integration with <a href = "https://canvas.instructure.com/doc/api/index.html">Canvas LMS</a> using a photo roster

 <ul>Needs to be done before production use: